 For each packet coming in, MPLS creates multiple out-labels.
 Packets from the source network are replicated along the path to the receiver network.
 The CE1 router sends out the native IP multicast traffic.
 The Provider Edge1 (PE1) router imposes a label on the incoming multicast packet and replicates the labeled packet towards the MPLS core network.
 When the packet reaches the core router (P), the packet is replicated with the appropriate labels for the MP2MP default MDT or the P2MP data MDT and transported to all the egress PEs.
-Once the packet reaches the egress PE (edge routers), the label is removed and the IP multicast packet is replicated at tailend on the PE routers.
+Once the packet reaches the egress PE (edge routers), the label is removed and the IP multicast packet is replicated onto the VRF interface.
+Basically, the packets are encapsulated at headend and decapsulated at tailend on the PE routers.